braindome/aws-notes/README.md

 ```

 * Get all of signed in user's notes: GET request, endpoint `/api/notes`.
 No json body.
+* Get a list of deleted notes: GET request, endpoint `/api/trash`.
+No json body.

 * Edit a note: PUT request `/api/notes`
 ```json